 Again, you're letting the results of what you do with these tools and resources do the selling for you.

-5. Because not everyone opens the kimono and reveals everything, you're more likely to stand out of the crowd and be shared.
+5. Because not everyone opens their books and reveals everything, you're more likely to stand out of the crowd and be shared.
 When your epic content gets shared, that means more opportunity to build trust, and more eyes on your case study and the products you mention within it.

 Here is a list of examples of case studies, experiments and methods revealed in major detail (along with their viewership, to show sharability of this type of content), which mention products as an affiliate along the way: